htcondor/htcondor/docs/admin-manual/configuration-macros.rst

         jobs is the longer one.
      quick
         ``MaxJobRetirementTime`` is not honored.
 Eviction of jobs is immediately initiated.
-Jobs are given time to shut down and produce a checkpoint according to the usual policy, as given by ``MachineMaxVacateTime``.
+Jobs are given time to shut down according to the usual policy, as given by ``MachineMaxVacateTime``.
      fast
-        Jobs are immediately hard-killed, with no chance to gracefully shut down or produce a checkpoint.
+        Jobs are immediately hard-killed, with no chance to gracefully shut down.

 :macro-def:`DEFRAG_STATE_FILE`
     The path to a file used to record information used by